rickgonzalez/kamws/README.md

-This is a test server in node for websocket communication It is using https://www.npmjs.com/package/ws as the package and I'm deploying it as detomata.com https://detomata.com
+This is a test server in node for websocket communication It is using https://www.npmjs.com/package/ws or https://github.com/websockets/ws

+as the websocket library package and

+I'm deploying it as detomata.com https://detomata.com

-So access would be -> wss://detomata.com
+So access would be

+-> wss://detomata.com

 See using postman for testing here: https://blog.postman.com/set-up-a-websockets-server-in-node-js-postman/